Madhan150320/nmap-tool-basic-usage/README.md

 # nmap-tool-basic-usage
 A collection of Nmap commands, usage examples, and scanning techniques for cybersecurity learning and assessment.
-Great idea!
-Adding **Nmap usage content to GitHub** can showcase your learning or project work to others—especially for cybersecurity, ethical hacking, or network scanning portfolios.

-Here’s how you can structure your **GitHub README** to present Nmap tool usage professionally:

----

 🔍 Nmap Tool – Network Scanning & Security Auditing